aimms/documentation/webui/upload-widget.rst

 StatusCode
 ^^^^^^^^^^

-The ``StatusCode`` argument should be filled as follows:
+The ``StatusCode`` argument should be filled in as follows:

 .. code::

     statusCode := webui::ReturnStatusCode('OK');

-The pre-defined function ``webui::ReturnStatusCode`` has the below possible arguments
+The pre-defined function ``webui::ReturnStatusCode`` has as possible arguments the ones shown below:

     * ``OK``
     * ``CREATED``